mozilla/cubeb-coreaudio-rs/README.md

 -->

 ## TODO
-- Maybe it's better to move all `fn some_func(stm: &AudioUnitStream, ...)` functions into `impl AudioUnitStream` to avoid useless references to `AudioUnitStream`.
 - Remove `#[allow(non_camel_case_types)]`, `#![allow(unused_assignments)]`, `#![allow(unused_must_use)]` and apply *rust* coding styles
 - Use `Atomic{I64, U32, U64}` instead of `Atomic<{i64, u32, u64}>`, once they are stable.
 - Tests